open-telemetry/opentelemetry-demo/README.md

     endpoint: <your-endpoint-url>
 ```

 Vendor backends might require you to add  additional parameters for authentication, please check their documentation.
-Some backends require different exporters, you will find them and their documentation available at [opentelemetry-collector-contrib/exporter](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter).
+Some backends require different exporters, you may find them and their documentation available at [opentelemetry-collector-contrib/exporter](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter).

 After updating the `otelcol-config.yml` start the demo by running `docker compose up`.
 After a while you should see the traces flowing into your backend as well.